ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 So [sqr1()] and [sqr2()] would work for all numeric types and also for other data types for which we have defined a

 operation.
-When there is no []{.op} operator defined for the passed data type, the compiler will give an error message.
+When there is no [] operator defined for the passed data type, the compiler will give an error message.